 - make available specific skills in the business relationship management and in the relationships with the players taking part in international logistics and transportation system, and involved in the flow of people, goods, and transports;

 - actively contribute to the development of an international network including Higher Education Institutes in the logistics sector, with the aim to add value to the good practices and improve the educational offer.

 On the basis of these objectives, the partners for the Erasmus activities are selected.
-In particular, it is possible to get in contact with training institutions and companies working in the sector of logistics, transports and goods trade, and students are encouraged to attend lessons and traineeships in foreign countries.
-Since 2011, LAST has involved 130 companies hosting interns, some of which have branches either in Germany or in other European countries and are available to welcome new students in other countries (Nagel Group, Volkswagen, DB Shenker, Gruber Logistics, Fercam, Paneuropa-Rösch, Man, Volvo, Scania and others).
+In particular, it is possible to get in contact with training institutions and companies working in the referent sectors of training of ITS LAST and students are encouraged to attend lessons and traineeships in foreign countries.
+Since 2011, LAST has involved 400 companies hosting interns, some of which have branches either in Germany or in other European countries and are available to welcome new students in other countries (Nagel Group, Volkswagen, DB Shenker, Gruber Logistics, Fercam, Paneuropa-Rösch, Man, Volvo, Scania and others).

 The partners are chosen firstly and foremost on the basis of the course of study at ITS LAST, with the aim to widen the network of opportunities for the students working on the development of new and specific skills, besides the creation of a professional profile able to satisfy the needs and the requests of the international market in an efficient manner.
 Attention is given to the partners speaking German and English, thus strengthening the linguistic skills of the students.
 Moreover, much care is taken of the partners coming from Germany and the EU, where English language is spoken fluently (Northern Europe).
 The quest for partners takes place being aware that «a regular and efficient cooperation among the promoters is key to a good and successful project named Erasmus».